 Configure proxy and exclusions on MacOS

-This guide explains how to configure proxy settings and exclusions on macOS when using an ip-based proxy, including an exclusion list for applications that rely on websockets, such as:
+This guide explains how to configure proxy settings and exclusions on MacOS when using an IP-based proxy, including an exclusion list for applications that rely on WebSockets, such as:

 - Slack